Devgad taluka

 Alphonso mangoes (Hapoos), grown mainly in Maharashtra's Sindhudurg, Devgad, and Ratnagiri districts, are popular in the United States.

 Devgad is a taluka in Sindhudurg district of Maharashtra, India consisting of 98 villages.
 It is located on the Arabian Sea in the coastal Konkan region of Maharashtra, south of Mumbai.
 Devgad is known globally for its exports of locally grown Alphonso mangoes.

-Devgad is a natural harbour which only small vessels can enter the harbour.
+Devgad is a natural harbour which only small vessels can enter.

 History

 It is noted for its harbour, its beach, and a lighthouse built in 1915 at the Devgad fort.
 Raja Bhoja II built Fort Vijaydurg (Gheria), ruled later by Adil Shah and eventually by Shivaji.

 Transportation

 The nearest railway station is Kankavli on Konkan Railway on Mumbai-Goa road.

 There is a wall under the sea at shores of the Vijaydurg built such that an enemy's ships, trying to attack, would crash and sink.

 Trade

 Devgad is also widely known for its pure Alphonso mango cultivation/farming and the whole development has evolved due to undertaking of the cultivation of Alphonso mango farming.
 Mangoes grown here are characterized by their distinct aroma, smooth exterior, thin skin and thick saffron pulp.
 The variety is different from the Alphonso mangoes grown in the Ratnagiri district.
 Such is the popularity of the Devgad Alphonso mango that vendors often pass off other similar looking mangoes under the name of Devgad Alphonso.

 Devgad Alphonso mango is grown on an area of 45,000 acres and reaches a production of about 50,000 tons in a year of decent production.
 Devgad is also home to the oldest and biggest co-operative society of mango farmers in India, called the Devgad Taluka Amba Utpadak Sahakari Sanstha Maryadit or Devgad Taluka Mango Growers Society Ltd with over 700 alphonso growers and 25-year-old in 2013.

 Fishing is carried out on a large scale in the sea as well as in the creeks throughout the taluka region.
 The staple diet of this region is rice and fish.

 The first windmill project in Maharashtra was installed at Girye.